lsst-dm/dmtn-177/index.rst

 Pre-emption still has to be understood in terms of the registry sync jobs and requires that the remote update of the cloud registry happens in a single transaction.

 This approach allows the submission system to decide whether the registry is updated multiple times within the graph or solely at the end since the registry merging jobs can be configured to either merge the inputs and pass them on complete, or merge, sync and trim.
-A trimmed registry can not be passed on to the next job if the remainder has not been synced with the cloud registry.
+A trimmed registry can not be passed on to the next job if the remainder has not been synced with the cloud registry because subsequeny sync jobs will not be able to add the earlier provenance information since they will not have it.

 Limited Read-Only Registry
 --------------------------